Choosing the best video editing software is the key to either looking like a Hollywood director or Tommy Wiseau.

 Premiere Pro excels when it comes to audio editing too.
 With innovative sliders in the Essential Sound Panel, you can easily add effects like reverb, flangers, compression, amplification, and stereo balance.
 Plus, with native functionality with Adobe Audition, you can take your audio to professional levels.

-Ultimately, Premiere Pro gives you the complete package you would need to create professional video.
+Ultimately, Premiere Pro gives you the complete package you would need to create a professional video.
 As a beginner, you’ll enjoy their streamlined interface, especially its drag and drop tools, and dedicated companion mobile app.

 Premiere Pro is my #1 choice in this category because of its powerful features and free trial offer.

-Get started with Adobe Premiere Pro CC.
+Get started with Adobe Premiere Pro today.

 Best Video Editing Software for Mac